 Study Innovation and Entrepreneurship with one of the top business schools in the world.

 The Summer Business Scholars Program's experiential curriculum helps you build an analytical framework rooted in problem-solving and critical thinking skills that will set you apart from your peers in the classroom and in recruiting.
-The three-week program provides a model environment for bold future leaders to strengthen their grasp of business frameworks through an experiential curriculum delivered by world-renowned faculty and industry experts.
-Participants in this program will receive University of Chicago course credit.
+The program provides a model environment for bold future leaders to strengthen their grasp of business frameworks through an experiential curriculum delivered by world-renowned faculty and industry experts.
+Participants will receive University of Chicago undergraduate course credit.
 Scholars graduate with heightened analytical skills, an unparalleled global network, and the groundwork to turn insight into action.
 With SBSP, you will return to your undergraduate institution or head to your first job or internship with a newfound confidence and a distinct competitive advantage.
 SBSP prepares you to excel with employers and to make an immediate impact on your organization upon beginning your internship or full-time job.
 Our unique program will give you the knowledge and tools you’ll need to think decisively and act confidently.

 - Credit: Earn undergraduate course credit.
 In most cases, your earned credit can be transferred back to your home institution (check with your academic office).